its-your-favorite/Tip-Type/README.md

 What valid types can I check?
 ----------------------------------------------------------------
 See the wiki on github for the most complete list.
-However, it can at least check: string, number, int, object, array, function, date, and html element.
+However, it can at least check: string, number, int, object, array, "classes," function, date, and html element.